 Salesforce is strongly recommending that you and your users migrate to Collaborative Forecasts, and if necessary, export forecasting data out of Customizable Forecasting before the retirement date in June.
 You can do this by following the Configure Collaborative Forecasts Help topic as well as the Collaborative Forecasts Implementation Guide.

 Effective July 31, 2020, Data Recovery as a paid feature will no longer be available as a service.
-The Data Recovery service, formally known as Data Restoration, is a legacy process which was used as a last resort, where Salesforce could potentially recover your data at a specific point in time.
-We wrote a blog post about this retirment HERE. #TLDR here’s the highlights:
+The Data Recovery service, formally known as Data Restoration, is a legacy process that was used as a last resort, where Salesforce could potentially recover your data at a specific point in time.
+We wrote a blog post about this retirement HERE. #TLDR here’s the highlights:

 The data recovery process does not meet Salesforce’s standards for customer experience due to the length of time and reliability of the process.
 This process takes a minimum of 6 – 8 weeks to complete and they cannot guarantee 100% data recovery.
 Due to these issues, Salesforce is no longer offering this service as of July 31, 2020.